minoa-lang/reference/src/literals.md

 A literal is a compile time constant representing a given value as defined below.

-> _Note_: Literals are tokens and will therefore be parsed in the lexer stage_
+> _Note_: Literals are tokens and will therefore be processed in the lexer stage_

 > _Todo_: Specify how the literal values will be encoded, e.g. decimal values keeping all info so a literal operator can also know that a non-latin decimal character was used